Communication & Language

 Accommodating multilingual environments

-Children learn English best when they have a strong basis in their home language.
+Speaking more than one language has lots of advantages for children.
+Children will learn English from a strong foundation in their home language.
 Using a child's home language in the setting also supports the child's sense of identity and promotes self-esteem.

 At Hillcross we ensure that;